WebOrigami/docs/src/content/concepts/hello.md

 ## Referencing a local file

-The scope available in an Origami file _includes the surrounding files_.
+The scope available in an Origami file includes the surrounding files.
 The tree you define in an Origami file is considered to be part of the larger file system tree.

 Let's say the `site.ori` file is part of a folder called `myProject`: